Buying a Home or Condo? : Call Me On 604.773.2948 Or E-Mail Below

 Are You Financially Ready To Own?

-If you are paying $1500 a month for rent, it’s really not that much more to own with the current mortgage rates.
-If you buy a condo for $350,000 with 10% down, your mortgage payments will actually come in at approximately $1500 per month, so a wash between mortgage and rent.
-Add condo fees to the equation as well as city taxes and you are up to over $1800 per month, more but not really all that much more.
+If you are paying $2000 a month for rent, it’s really not that much more to own with the current mortgage rates.
+If you buy a condo for $500,000 with 10% down, your mortgage payments will actually come in at approximately $2300 per month, so not that much difference between mortgage and rent.
+Add condo fees to the equation as well as city taxes and you are up to over $2500 per month, but most people find this palatable in exchange for property ownership.
 So realistically not that much more expense than renting, no?
 The tricky part is generally the down payment, the more money you can put down the better.
-Be diligent with your RRSP savings account, the first time buyers plan allows you to borrow up to $25,000 from this to put towards a down payment.
+Be diligent with your RRSP savings account, the first time buyers plan allows you to borrow up to $35,000 from this to put towards a down payment.
 The bare minimum you need to put down is 5%, but this comes with additional fees.

 Getting The Right Advice

 Some real estate agents won’t hesitate to tell you buying a property is always right for you, without asking you questions about your financial preparedness.
 I’m very candid and honest with my clients, and while more often that not your financial viability to be an owner will come out during the mortgage approval process I will ask you those questions directly to get a sense of where you are at financially.
 It’s important to be honest with each other during the process, this is something I always bring to the table for my clients.